Ctenophorus mckenziei

-Ctenophorus mckenziei, more commonly known as the dwarf-bicycle dragon, is a species of endemic Australian lizard within the family Agamidae and genus Ctenophorus.
-Originally identified as the agamid Amphibolurus mckenziei, the lizard had been identified within the regions of Western Australia and South Australia in which it occupied the shrubbery and woodland areas as its habitat.
-It was subsequently transferred to the genus Ctenophorus along with other Agamid species in which it shared similar morphology and characteristics.
-The name mckenziei is in reference to Norman Leslie Mckenzie, who was a zoologist and discovered the existence of the lizard.
-Listed on the IUCN red list page, threats to its population numbers are evaluated as least concern; however, their numbers are threatened by habitat loss, climate change, and feral predators.
+Ctenophorus mckenziei, also commonly known as the dwarf-bicycle dragon and McKenzie's dragon, is a species of endemic Australian lizard within the family Agamidae.
+Originally named and described as the agamid Amphibolurus mckenziei, the lizard had been identified within the regions of Western Australia and South Australia in which it occupied the shrubbery and woodland areas as its habitat.
+It was subsequently transferred to the genus Ctenophorus along with other agamid species with which it shared similar morphology and characteristics.
+The name mckenziei is in reference to Norman Leslie McKenzie, who was a zoologist and discovered the existence of the lizard.
+Listed on the IUCN red list page, threats to its population numbers are evaluated as least concern; however, its numbers are threatened by habitat loss, climate change, and feral predators.

 Etymology

 Ctenophorus mckenziei was discovered first by Norman Leslie McKenzie.
 McKenzie worked for the Department of Conservation and Land Management, Western Australia, and was a zoologist for the Western Australian government as a Research Scientist (1970).
 The lizard was named after McKenzie who contributed to the research of Ctenophorus mckenziei, as he was a co-collector of the specimens and donor of much other material in the Western Australian Museum.